CHAIR OF THE BOARD

 Anna Hill Price is currently the Director of Development for The Kildonan School in Amenia, New York where she manages fundraising with major donor development for the school which specifically addresses dyslexia and other language-based learning challenges.
 Ms. Price graduated from Stanford University with a B.A. in Psychology.
 In Public Service, she was a member of the planning and Zoning Commission in Garfield County, Colorado, 1996-2000 where she provided guidance to the Garfield County Supervisors regarding alignment between proposed projects and Garfield County Comprehensive Plan.
 Ms. Hill is skilled in creating and implementing effective approaches to development and sales and has a history of effective networking and connecting people to opportunities across multiple industries, including media, consulting, education and nonprofits.

 Board Member at Large

-Joe is the Ford Foundation Professor (Emeritus) of International Political Economy at Harvard University’s John F. Kennedy School of Government.
+Joe Kalt is the Ford Foundation Professor (Emeritus) of International Political Economy at Harvard University’s John F. Kennedy School of Government.
 He is also co-director of the Harvard Project on American Indian Economic Development.
-Joe is a native of Tucson, Arizona and holds PhD and Master’s degrees in economics from UCLA, and a Bachelor’s degree in economics from Stanford University.
+Joe is a native of Tucson, Arizona and holds PhD and master’s degrees in economics from UCLA, and a bachelor’s degree in economics from Stanford University.
 He specializes in the economics of natural resources, economic development, antitrust, and regulation, and serves as a senior economist with Compass Lexecon, an FTI Consulting company.
 He serves on the boards of trustees/directors of the National Institute for Civil Discourse and the Chickasaw Nation Community Development Endeavor, LLC.
 Joe also serves as chairman of the board of the White Mountain Apache Tribe’s Fort Apache Heritage Foundation.
 He and his wife now reside in Tucson and the Pryor Mountains of Montana.